crypdick/tools/README.md

   Download a video from a supported platform (Twitter/X, YouTube, etc.).

   Uses yt-dlp to download videos from a wide variety of websites.
-Twitter "GIFs" are actually MP4 videos, which this tool can also download.
+Twitter &quot;GIFs&quot; are actually MP4 videos, which this tool can also download.

   Arguments: